JRissanen/Configuration-Management-Systems-Exercises/README.md

 # Configuration-Management-Systems-Exercises
-This is a repository which contains links to all my other repositories for the course Configuration Management Systems
+This is a repository which contains links to all my exercise repositories for the course Configuration Management Systems.

 [h1 Hello Salt](https://github.com/JRissanen/h1-Hello-Salt)